 Glide between soaring icebergs at the mouth of the Ilulissat Icefjord, a UNESCO World Heritage site.

-Observe polar bears, walruses, ringed seals, belugas, and narwhals in their natural habitat.
+Observe polar bears, walruses, ringed seals, belugas, and-with luck-narwhals in their natural habitat.

 Day 1 — U.S./Ottawa, Canada

 Arrive in Ottawa and check into the hotel in time for a welcome reception and dinner.
 Fairmont Chateau Laurier Hotel (D)